choerodon/gateway-helper/README.md

 ## Requirements
 - This project is an eureka client project.
 To run in local, we need to cooperate with `register-server`, and the online operation needs to cooperate with `go-register-server`.
-- Need to cooperate with `api-gateway` to complete the gateway functions such as such as authentication, rateLimit.
+- Need to cooperate with `api-gateway` to complete the gateway functions such as authentication, rateLimit.

 ## Installation and Getting Started